exposr/exposrd/README.md

 # Features

-* Scales horizontally - more nodes can be added to increase capacity.
+* Clustering support with horizontally scalability - more nodes can be added to increase capacity.
+* Multi-client connection - each client can maintain multiple persistent connection per tunnel.
 * No configuration files! - All configuration can be done as environment variables or command line options.
 * Designed to run behind a load balancer (HTTP/TCP) (ex. nginx or HAProxy).
 * Suitable to run in container-orchestration systems such as Kubernetes.